Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 3. Notify Your Network: Remove flyers and update "FOUND" posts.

 Finding a lost cat requires patience.
 By understanding their hiding instincts and using systematic physical searches alongside modern technology, you maximize the chance of a happy reunion.
-Your cat is counting on you—stay persistent and don't lose hope.
+If your active search stalls after 48–72 hours with no confirmed sightings, escalate: contact your local animal shelter and animal control, file reports with your microchip registry and a national lost-pet network, and consider hiring a professional lost-pet recovery service such as those affiliated with the Missing Animal Response Network.
+Your cat is counting on you — stay persistent, ask for help when you need it, and don't lose hope.